Networking the T41U5XBB and RP23CNC

 Click on Generate and Download Binary.

-Load it onto your Teensy and proceed to next step.
+Load it onto your board and proceed to next step.
+See the appropriate user manual for this process.

 Set up to run on Ethernet.

-Connect the T41U5XBB via USB to you PC and get it running.
+Connect the board via USB to your PC and get it running.
 Make sure that ioSender can connect via USB.
 Close ioSender.

-Connect the T41U5XBB's Ethernet Jack to the Ethernet switch via the Ethernet cable.
+Connect the Board's Ethernet Jack to the Ethernet switch via the Ethernet cable.

-Plug the USB cable into the T41U5XBB and run ioSender on your PC.
+Plug the USB cable into the Ethernet port on the board and run ioSender on your PC.
 You will still be connecting via USB.
 Note that the LED on the Ethernet Jack should be flashing.
 That indicates it is connected.
-You may need to power cycle the T41U5XBB (and close/restart ioSender).
+You may need to power cycle the T41U5XBB (and close/restart ioSender) or press the Reset button on the RP23CNC.

 In ioSender, open the Console tab.
 You should see something similar to this.
 Note the line circled in red.
-That shows the IP address of the T41U5XBB.
+That shows the IP address of the board.

 Write down the IP address.
 You will see a sequence of numbers of the form [IP:xxx.xxx.xxx.xxx] where the xxx's are the IP address.
 Note that the IP Address shown in the screenshot is very likely not your IP address.